swe-robertkibet/distributed-job-processor-go/README.md

 ## 🏁 Quick Start

 ### Prerequisites
-- Docker & Docker Compose
+- Docker and Docker Compose
 - MongoDB (or use Docker Compose)
 - Redis (or use Docker Compose)